vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####@Transactional
-- Methods which require to be run in transaction should be annotated with @Transactional
+- Methods which require being run in transaction should be annotated with @Transactional
 - Object is wrapped in a proxy
     - Around advice is used
     - Before entering method a transaction is started
-    - If everything goes somoothly, there is commit once the method is finished
+    - If everything goes smoothly, there is commit once the method is finished
-    - If method throws RuntimeException, rollback is performed, transaction is not commited
+    - If method throws RuntimeException, rollback is performed, transaction is not committed
 - Can be applied either to method level or class level.
 If on class level, applies to all the methods declared by implementing interfaces (!).
 Can be also applied to interface or parent class.
 - Can combine method level and class level on the same class.
 Method level configuration then overrides class level.
-- If a test method is annotated @Transactional, it is ran in transaction and rolled back after finished
+- If a test method is annotated @Transactional, it is run in transaction and rolled back after finished
     - Can be both on method and class level
     - Can add @Commit annotation on method level to override @Transactional on test class level